-Eligibility criteria for the most vulnerable Lebanese are defined by the NPTP.38 As a consequence of the Syrian crisis, the number of vulnerable Lebanese has increased.
+Eligibility criteria for the most vulnerable Lebanese are defined by the NPTP.
+As a consequence of the Syrian crisis, the number of vulnerable Lebanese has increased.
 Currently, almost 106,000 households are considered socio-economically vulnerable and therefore in need of assistance.
 Of these, 35,000 households live in extreme poverty and are therefore prioritized for multi-purpose cash assistance.
 During 2017, a recertification exercise has been carried out by the NPTP with support from the World Bank.
 The results are expected to be announced by the end of 2017.

 In 2016, LCRP partners targeted around 1,800 vulnerable Lebanese households with multi-purpose cash.
 Those households were not enrolled in the e-card food assistance programme.
 Seven years into the crisis, the Lebanese returnees from Syria are considered within the vulnerable Lebanese population category.
-Yet, their socio-economic vulnerability profile is similar to that of displaced Syrians in terms of needs and living conditions.
+Yet, their socio-economic vulnerability profile is similar to that of

+(38) Approximately 10 percent of the population are deemed eligible according to the NPTP in 2015. displaced Syrians in terms of needs and living conditions.
 IOM will utilize the data gathered during the Lebanese Registration exercise to target 10,000 individuals who are considered severely socio-economically vulnerable providing them with basic assistance, both cash and inkind.